Robert Bragg

 In her opening statement, Attorney Chris Mumma noted that during the initial investigation over 50 interviews were conducted.
 Of those, 13 people saw Robert Bragg in Mountain City from Dec.
 7-10, 15 people saw Kenneth Coffey alone on Dec.
 8, and two people saw Marvin “Coy” Hartley, the victim, walk into his trailer alone, which contradicted State witness testimony.

-His co-defendant Kenneth Coffey also took the stand and said that, contrary to his prior testimony, he did not see Mr. Bragg beat the victim.
+His co-defendant Kenneth Coffey also took the stand.
+Although much of his testimony was difficult to follow, he did confirm that, contrary to his prior testimony, he did not see Mr. Bragg beat the victim.

 Shaun Delp, who overheard Kenneth Coffey in 1995 on the jail phone saying that Robert Bragg shouldn’t be in jail and that he hadn’t done anything, also testified.
 Mr. Delp said he came to testify because “I hope to free an innocent man.
 That’s why I’m here.”

-The 3-judge panel, comprised of the Honorable Joseph Crosswhite, Gale M. Adams, and Marvin K. Blount, was tasked with determining by unanimous vote whether Mr. Bragg had proven by clear and convincing evidence, an extremely high evidentiary standard, that he is innocent of the crime for which he was convicted.
-While the panel did not ultimately determine that Mr. Bragg met this high burden, Mr. Bragg continues to maintain his innocence.
+The 3-judge panel was tasked with determining by unanimous vote whether Mr. Bragg had proven by clear and convincing evidence, an extremely high evidentiary standard, that he is innocent of the crime for which he was convicted.
+While the panel did not ultimately determine that Mr. Bragg met this high burden, they conceded that had the law allowed them to grant a new trial, they would have.
+Mr. Bragg continues to maintain his innocence.

 Center Director Chris Mumma said, “The 1994 investigation of the murder of Coy Hartley was plagued by bias and tunnel vision within hours after the murder.
 Many of the causation issues that can lead to wrongful conviction were cornerstones of Mr. Bragg’s conviction.
 Investigative practices have changed a lot in the last twenty years, so it’s important that there is a process for cases to be re-investigated to ensure justice was served.
 Mr. Bragg is the poster-child for that.
-He was innocent when he was arrested and remains innocent and incarcerated after 23 years.
+He was innocent when he was arrested and remains innocent.
 He must obtain the justice he deserves.”

 In 2018 the Center filed a motion to recuse the appointed judge, Judge Gavenus, from the case.
 Judge Gavenus was previously hired by and worked for the DA whose conduct is at issue in this case.
 During an April 1, 2019 hearing, Judge Gavenus denied the motion for recusal and granted the State’s motion to strike key affidavits.
 Over the course of several months, the judge denied our motion for continuance, our motion to bring in out-of-state witnesses to testify, and our requests not to transport our ill client across the State for hearings that do not involve questions of fact.
-Center counsel and Mr. Bragg agreed that Mr. Bragg’s chances of receiving a fair hearing, when also faced with the complete lack of cooperation by the State, were slim.
-Based on the new evidence, Mr. Bragg’s case was sent back with the Innocence Inquiry Commission, where we hope he will get a new hearing.
+Facing a difficult hearing that would preclude Mr. Bragg from filing any future motions, his case was sent back to the Innocence Inquiry Commission, which declined to present his case to the 8 member panel again.

 Robert Bragg’s Case in the Media